 Another thing I love about this time of year is that one of my favourite Iranian festivals is just around the corner.
 Nowruz or Norooz, which is the Iranian New Year festival that lasts for around two weeks and literally means ‘starting a new day’ and the celebration of the start of Spring for all of the reasons above!

-Traditionally Iranians celebrate this festival with family and friends and spend the time celebrating the people they love whilst talking about all of their favourite moments of the year gone by and the things they are looking forward to for the following year.
+Traditionally Iranians celebrate this festival over a two week period with family and friends.
+We spend the time celebrating the people we love whilst talking about all of our favourite moments of the year gone by and the things we are looking forward to for the following year.

 There are a few other traditions that come with Nowruz that I myself am rather partial to.
-One of which is a full spring clean (Khane tekani) & I have just this week myself started a new Jones’ family tradition and started a little ‘memory jar’ for us all to put post it notes inside of all the lovely things we do throughout the year that we are thankful for so that on New Years Eve and at Nowruz we can read them out and celebrate all the best bits of our year passed.
+One of which is a full spring clean (Khane tekani).
+Another is growing Sabzeh from lentils & I have just this week myself, started a new Jones’ family tradition and started a little ‘memory jar’ for us all to put post it notes inside of all the lovely things we do throughout the year that we are thankful for.
+On New Years Eve and at Nowruz we can then read them out and celebrate all the best bits of our year passed.

 It is traditional to serve 7 different dishes on the Sofreh (a special cloth).
 The seven dishes are said to represent re birth, health, prosperity, happiness, patience, joy and beauty.
 One of these is Asheh Reshteh which is a traditional noodle, bean, chickpea, mint and spinach soup.
 The noodles are meant to symbolise life’s different and many paths.
 My mum always used to make me an Iranian soup very similar to this when ever I was poorly and she used to add barley to it and I still to this day think there was some kind of magic in it as it always made me better!